Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 \subsubsection{AdS ($\mathbf{\Lambda < 0}$)}

-In asymptotically anti-de Sitter space, we once again see very tight agreement with GR for small $\alpha$, which in the case of the ratio $D_{sh}/R_{sh}$ crosses over the GR result again in the small mass regime.
-The shadow radius instead touches the GR result before decreasing again.
-As alpha approaches criticality, the shadow approaches a constant defined only up to the expected minimum mass found in previous sections ($\bar{M}_{min} = 0.544$).
+The black hole shadow results for asymptotically anti-de Sitter spacetimes are plotted in figures \ref{fig:shadowprops ads} and \ref{fig:shadow ads}.
+Once again we see very tight agreement with GR for small $\alpha$, which in the case of the ratio $D_{sh}/R_{sh}$ crosses over the GR result again in the small mass regime.
+The condition for the crossing point in figure \ref{fig:doverr ads} turns out to be equivalent to that in equation \eqref{eq:ratioadscross}, implying that the small $\alpha$ solutions cross GR at $\bar{M}=0.234239$.
+For larger $\alpha$ this crossover behaviour is not manifest.
+The small $\alpha$ shadow radius on the other hand touches the GR result before decreasing again.
+As alpha approaches criticality, the shadow radius approaches a constant defined only up to the expected minimum mass found in previous sections ($\bar{M}_{min} = 0.544$).

-The effect of increasing the 4DGB coupling constant in a universe with a negative cosmological constant is to push the non-looped side of figure \ref{fig:shadow ads} inwards, toward the origin (ie. shrinking the radius), as in the asymptotically flat case.
+The effect of increasing the 4DEGB coupling constant in a universe with a negative cosmological constant is to shrink the shadow radius \ref{fig:shadow ads}, with a dimple appearing on the right hand side for large $\alpha$.